datastax/release-notes/DSE_5.1_Release_Notes.md

 # Release notes for DataStax Enterprise 5.1
 DSE 5.1.x is compatible with Apache Cassandra&trade; 3.11 and adds additional production-certified changes, if any.
-Components that are indicated with an asterisk (*) (if any) are known to be updated since the prior patch version.
+Components that are indicated with an asterisk (&ast;) (if any) are known to be updated since the prior patch version.

+DataStax Enterprise 5.1.21
+5 February 2021

+## Components versions for DSE 5.1.21

+   * Apache Solr™ 6.0.1.0.2810
+   * Apache Spark™ 2.0.2.38
+   * Apache TinkerPop™ 3.2.11-20200603-0524f70f
+   * Apache Tomcat® 8.0.53
+   * DSE Java Driver 1.8.3-dse+20201217
+   * Netty 4.0.54.1.dse
+   * Spark JobServer 0.6.2.240

+## 5.1.21 DSE Cassandra

+* Fix for DESCRIBE TYPES in cqlsh (DSP-21667)

+## 5.1.21 DSE Core

+* Fix for DESCRIBE TYPES in cqlsh (DSP-21667)
+* add support for multiple authentication sources (LDAP + DSE Internal) (DSP-14233)
+* Addressed several Jackson databind vulnerabilities by upgrading jackson-databind to version 2.9.10.8 in DSE 5.1.21, 6.0.15 and 6.7.13 and version 2.10.5.1 in DSP 6.8.10.
+(DSP-21503) (DSP-21503)

+## 5.1.21 DSE Spark

+* Update Jetty to 9.4.34.v20201102 and update Spark Version to 2.0.2.38 (DSP-21506)

+## 5.1.21 DSE DSEFS

+* Backport fsck throttling and LocationService to 5.1.21 (DSP-21258)

+## 5.1.21 DSE Search

+* A system property dse.solr.fuzzy.max.expansion was added.
+The property allows to workaround (DSP-21605)

+## 5.1.21 DSE Security

+* When optimized group retrieval was used in {{memberof_search}} mode ({{ldap_options.all_parent_groups_search_type}} parameter in {{dse.yaml}}), DSE confused attributes specified by {{ldap_options.user_memberof_attribute}} and {{ldap_options.all_parent_groups_memberof_attribute}} making the optimized search work only in case both attributes were set to the same value.
+(DSP-21537)

+## 5.1.21 DSE SparkConnector

+* DSE Spark supports connections to Astra clusters (DSP-21510)

+## 5.1.21 DSE CommitLog

+* fixed a bug where some part of the commit log might not be replayed after injecting a foreign sstable to a node or, on 6.8, after zero-copy streaming of an sstable (DB-4629)

+## 5.1.21 DSE Streaming

+* fixed a bug where some part of the commit log might not be replayed after injecting a foreign sstable to a node or, on 6.8, after zero-copy streaming of an sstable (DB-4629)

+## 5.1.21 DSE Repair

+* fixed a bug when in rare cases a terminated repair session would leak on-heap memory (DB-4833)

+## 5.1.21 DSE Tools

+* SSTablePartitions tool will no longer fail with "histogram overflowed" when its working for the server code (DB-2952)
+* SStableloader now uses native_transport_port_ssl over native_transport_port when passed a config file with the property set (DB-4632)

 ## DataStax Enterprise 5.1.20
 8 October 2020